Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 Want to really find out how much it takes to keep running a site using templates?
 Check out the Webflow pricing page to compare all the hosting plans.

-## Webflow Pricing
+## Webflow Pricing <br>

 Perhaps you’re wondering "How much do Webflow websites cost?"
 It depends on what you want and how you intend to use it.
 Webflow has flexible pricing tiers, and value can vary from personal projects up to enterprise websites.
 Let's break it down.

 #### Plans Breakdown

 Webflow pricing plans come in two categories: Site Plans and Workspace Plans.
 Most of the users, however, focus on Site Plans, which cover hosting and CMS features.

-- Free plan- Use this to learn and test.
+- **Free plan** - Use this to learn and test.
 You can build and publish a simple site on a Webflow subdomain.

-- CMS Plan-Ideal for blog and content-heavy sites or small business.
+- **CMS Plan** -Ideal for blog and content-heavy sites or small business.
 Around $23/month (billed annually).

-- Business Plan-Set for companies that value speed and scaling and securing the site. $39 per month, approximately.
+- **Business Plan** -Set for companies that value speed and scaling and securing the site. $39 per month, approximately.

-- Enterprise Plan- This is custom pricing designed for organizations that require advanced security, collaboration, and traffic support.
+- **Enterprise Plan** - This is custom pricing designed for organizations that require advanced security, collaboration, and traffic support.

 👉 Webflow's pricing plans can be viewed